jellemeeus/anti-afk/README.md

 /logout
 ```

+Activate the wow client you wish to use it and then load the script.

-Load the script when your character is ingame and press `ctrl+shift+F9` to enable or disable the script.
+When your character is ingame, you can press `ctrl+shift+F9` to enable or disable the script.

 Over long periods of time your character may drift forwards slightly.
 So put yourself against a wall or in a corner.